 That’s burnout.
 It’s your body and mind trying to keep up as you grind your way through each day.

-The flip side of the burnout coin is having trouble falling or staying asleep.
+The flip side of the single mom burnout coin is having trouble falling or staying asleep.

 You go to bed feeling completely worn out but then your brain clicks on and starts going a mile a minute.